 This is a rather complex shape!
 The curve of the floor of the mold will be the inside wall of the igloo, and they are nice and smooth.
 The blocks start out at the ground 15° or 20° and the top of each block is tilted inward a little more (due to the form sides being flared out.
 Each block has a top that is 3" smaller than the bottom, because as the walls slant in the total circumference of a layer gets less.

 It is a great idea to line the entire inside of the form with black polyethylene (like a tarp) or Tyvek or some other plastic sheeting, so the blocks come out easier.
+Otherwise they tend to want to stick inside, and getting some out can be a real annoyance!

 Making blocks is really easy!
 Using a shovel, pitch loose snow into the form.
 Then step on it to pack it down, and even jump up and down on it!
 Pitch more snow in and pack it again.
 I found that three fills usually was enough snow for a full block that was really packed and solid.
-You can use a straightedge to smooth out the top, but I usually just left my footprints visible on the outside of the igloo!
+You can use a straightedge to smooth out the top, but I usually just left my footprints visible (on the outside of the igloo)!
 The filling and packing takes about 3 minutes per block.
 Once the form is filled, it is just rolled over and slightly shaken.
 The block MAY slide out!
 You can't shake too violently or drop it without possibly breaking the block in the process.
-When blocks did not fall out (which was common since I did not use the plastic liner), I found that a standard hand saw could loosen the block from all four sides and the block always then dropped out.
+When blocks did not fall out (which was common when I did not use the plastic liner), I found that a standard hand saw could loosen the block from all four sides and the block always then dropped out.
 Then just start laying them down for the first layer, and then the second.

 I found that when the temperature was extremely cold (below 10°F) the snow did not pack very well, and some blocks were questionable.
 When the temperature was around 20 to 25°F, the snow seemed to pack extremely well, and the blocks were all impressively strong.